 As early as 1891 Michelson used an interferometer for astronomical purposes.
 While the use of interferometers has proved to be quite difficult in the optical wavelength regime, interferometers are extremely useful in the radio region.
 To form an interferometer, one needs at least two antennas coupled together.
 The spacing between the antennas, D, is called the baseline.
 Let us first assume that the baseline is perpendicular to the line of sight (Fig. 3.28).
+Then the radiation arrives at original plan was to have 64 antennas, but for financial reasons the number has been reduced to 50.
+(Drawing ESO/NOAJ)

-Then the radiation arrives at both antennas with the same phase, and the summed signal shows a maximum.
+Fig. 3.27.
+The Atacama Large Millimetre Array (ALMA) will be built in cooperation by Europe, U.S.A. and Japan.
+The both antennas with the same phase, and the summed signal shows a maximum.
 However, due to the rotation of the Earth, the direction of the baseline changes, producing a phase difference between the two signals.
 The result is a sinusoidal interference pattern, in which minima occur when the phase difference is 180 degrees.
 The distance between the peaks is given by where θ is the angle the baseline has turned and λ is the wavelength of the received signal.
 The resolution of the interferometer is thus equal to that of an antenna with a linear size equal to D.